athomasoriginal/dotfiles/README.md

 you can create a file called `.extras` in the `zsh` directory and this will be picked up by `.zsh_profile`.

-### Dev Environments

-This section will outline different development languages / environments that this setup supports.
-These are the languages that I tend to work with.
-However, you will notice that the setups are usually package managers.
-This is because I use vagrant or docker and do not need specific versions of the following languages installed.

-#### Node
+### Node

 The only thing that is node specific for our setup is `nvm`.
 This is a great tool for managing version of node.
 The issue though is this tool is slow in zsh!
 So instead of loading it on init, we add a `loadnvm` alias and you run this when you want to use it.

 Isn't this cumbersome?
 Doubling the time it takes to start your shell is significantly worse.

-#### Clojure
+### Clojure

 - jenv
 - basic java setup

+## Dev Tools

 ### Atom